Light Mechs

 DERVISH

-55 tons
+Weight: 55 tons

 The Dervish is a good medium fire support mech.
 An armament of two LRM-10s can deal damage to any targets that are out of range of its smaller weapons.
 But even up close, the dervish has two SRM-2s and two medium lasers, making the mech a formidable opponent at any range.